129 Fenmar Dr.

 - The mixed materials travel over a conveyor belt that uses magnets to pull out all the steel.
 Once all the steel is removed the remaining material will go through an Eddy Current Separator that uses powerful magnetic fields to separate non-ferrous (non- steel) metals from the waste material; such as copper or brass.

-- The clean metal materials are sent to a smelter or refiner that metals down the items.
+- The clean metal materials are sent to a smelter or refiner that melts down the items.

 - Manufactures use the recycled metal to make new appliances, cars and infrastructure.